utdata/csvkit-nicar/README.md

 | 14 | Bell      |   14 |
 ```

-We passed the "-n 15" into "head" to change the number of lines to 15, so we could see the value for Bastrop, whose code is 11.
-This matches our "11.csv" filename, so we are in the right track.
+We passed the "-n 15" argument into "head" to change the number of lines to 15, so we could see the value for Bastrop, whose code is 11.
+This matches our "11.csv" filename, so we are on the right track.

 Now we know that "Location_County" in "stacked.csv" matches "code" in the "counties.csv".
 Now we can use [csvjoin](http://csvkit.readthedocs.io/en/1.0.2/tutorial/3_power_tools.html#csvjoin-merging-related-data):

 `$ csvjoin -c "Location_County,code" stacked.csv counties.csv > joined.csv`

-Let's break that down: We use csvjoin and use -c to pass in the column names "Location_County,code".
+Let's break that down: We use "csvjoin" with the "-c" to pass in the column names "Location_County,code", which are the two columns from each file we are joining on.
 Make sure there is no space after the comma.
 Then we give it the two file names, in the same order as the column names.
 We then redirect theoutput to a file called "mixbev.csv".

 Peak at the columns names: